Dear Families & Visitors,

 Our whole school text is 2020/21 is The Boy, The Mole,The Fox & The Horse by Charlie Mackesy.
 One of the key reasons why we have chosen this text for this year is because of the key themes that Northern-writer Mackesy explores which include being kind, self-belief and the knowledge that challenging times – such as the current pandemic – will pass.

 This begins with phonics in Reception, Year 1 and Year 2 where we follow the ‘Floppy Phonics’ scheme, supported by actions used in the ‘Jolly Phonics’ programme.
 Our phonics teaching is systematic and structured with built-in revision to ensure every child succeeds.
 We apply step-by-step phonics teaching using Biff, Chip and Kipper to engage your children.
 Our rigorous teaching sequence makes phonics teaching effective and simple and teaches children the sounds and tricky words needed to support them with their reading and writing.
+In this academic year we have had a big push with the way that we teach our phonics so that we have fidelity to our programme (Floppy Phonics) as well as ensuring all staff in Reception & KS1 are using the same effective model to plan and teach Phonics.

 Useful phonics websites: